 Catching the salmon run in person is possible in a number of places throughout BC, with the Goldstream River on Vancouver Island, as well as Stamp River, Elk Falls and Roderick Haig-Brown Provincial Parks being the best places to see the annual event.

-To see the spectacle up close, get in touch with Destiny River Adventures to book your amazing snorkelling with salmon tour.
+To see the spectacle up close, get in touch with Ocean Fix to book your amazing snorkelling with salmon tour in British Columbia.

 - Where: Pond Inlet, Baffin Island, Nunavut